Anti Allergies

 Product Description

-The physiological mechanism of allergic reactions is the same, however, in everyone.
-Allergens enter the body — either through ingestion, inhalation or contact with the skin or mucous membranes.
-This causes white blood cells to release an antibody which then binds to what are known as mast cells.
-The mast cells rupture – and in the process, release biochemical substances including histamine.
+The physiological mechanism of allergic reactions is the same for everyone.
+Allergens enter the body — through ingestion, inhalation, or contact with the skin or mucous membranes.
+This triggers white blood cells to release an antibody, which binds to mast cells.
+These cells rupture and release substances like histamine, causing allergy symptoms.

 Guidelines

-Allergy medications are available as pills, liquids, inhalers, nasal sprays, eye drops, skin creams and shots (injections).
-Some are available over-the-counter; others are available by prescription only.
+Allergy medications are available as pills, liquids, inhalers, nasal sprays, eye drops, skin creams, and injections.
+Some are over-the-counter; others require a prescription.

 Clinical Research